IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+Sprint 3 - 8/14/16 - 8/20/16

+This sprint went well, but even with the decrease in velocity, I am still coming up short.
+And frankly, shorter than when my velocity was at 50+.
+This is the first sprint where I missed part of the delivery commitment.
+This is becoming a trend.
+I'll have to watch this.

+In the mean time, the first solution is to decrease the velocity again.
+If another decrease in velocity is needed next week, I will look into what obstacles are keeping me from moving forward and see about removing those.

+taking care of myself was a good move.
+It's better to do that than to try to hide problems.
+I'll track more carefully what consistently blocks me from higher velocity next sprint.

+Actions:
+1. commitment to 35
+2. watch for patterns of things that block my progress.

 Sprint 2 - 8/7/16 - 8/13/16

 This sprint was intense, but I still did it.
 Needless to say, It was close to the edge, and it dodn't feel as great as when I completed sprint 1 even though I got more than twice done.
 I'm over-exerting myself.